-The amount due from MTRCL relating to property under development represents property development enabling work costs incurred by the Corporation.
-The amount will be reimbursed from MTRCL once the joint venture for the respective property development site is formed in accordance with the Merger Framework Agreement.
+The amount due from MTRCL relating to property under development represented property development enabling work costs incurred by the Corporation.
+The amount was reimbursed from MTRCL when the joint venture for the respective property development site was formed in accordance with the Merger Framework Agreement during 2015.